 - Don’t push negative feelings away.
 It’s perfectly normal to feel sad, angry, frustrated and hopeless when hardship strikes.
 Avoiding hurtful emotions works kind of like a boomerang – they come back when you least expect it to hit you in the face.
 Even positivity expert Barbara Fredrickson says that negative feelings are a normal part of life.
-What matters is the overall balance between the negative and positive emotions that counts.
+What matters is the overall balance between the negative and positive emotions.
 Instead of pushing your sadness away, the trick is to find a way to deal better with it, so you don’t get stuck into a negative spiral.

 - Don’t fully identify with your problem or diagnosis.
 Even though chronic illness or tragic life events can have a huge impact on your everyday life, you’re also still you.

 - Learn the difference between the things you can and cannot change.
 There’s often something that can be done to improve your situation.
 Gather your courage and problem solving skills, make a list of possible solutions and start working on it.
-But, as much as the modern world likes to admit it, not everything is within our control.
+But, as much as the modern world hates to admit it, not everything is within our control.
 Not every illness can be cured, not every relationship can pass the test of time, not every problem can be solved overnight.
 Learning how to accept the things you cannot change is not an easy nor a quick process, but here are some psychological tips that might help.

 - Identify and correct cognitive thinking errors.
 It’s completely normal to have negative thoughts once in a while, but sometimes, you can develop negative thinking patterns that aren’t helpful.
 For example, you might take things too personally or immediately expect the worst case scenario when something doesn’t go as planned.
 We all make these cognitive errors, but they can be especially persistent when you’re depressed, anxious, stressed or sick.
 If that’s the case, challenge your thoughts.
 Is what you’re thinking true?
 Could there be a more helpful alternative thought?